Manmohan-menon/SlimForms_gem/README.md

 ### Preparation

-To use CustomFormGenerator, you need to provide few JSON files that defines the structure of your form or table.
-Currently supporting use cases of 3 such files:
+To use CustomFormGenerator, you need to provide few JSON and YAML files that defines the structure of your form or table.
+Currently supporting use cases of 4 such files:
-- form.json
+- form.yml
 - data.json
 - config.json
+- table.yml

-#### form.json
+#### form.yml
 ```
-[
-  { "type": "textfield", "label": "Name", "key": "name" },
-  { "type": "dropdown", "label": "Gender", "key": "gender" }
-]
+- type: textfield
+  label: Name
+  key: properties.name
+  id: name_input
+  class: form-control
+- type: dropdown
+  label: Gender
+  key: properties.gender
+  id: gender_select
+  class: form-select
 ```

 #### data.json